Olivia Culpo Looks Fabulous In Crimson Bodysuit, Flaunts Perfect Figure In Double Instagram Update

 The one-piece got even more revealing from the waist down, continuing with high-cut thong bottoms that put Olivia’s lower body on full display.
 Photographed in a mid-profile pose, the 2012 Miss Universe winner showed off her chiseled hip and thighs in the racy attire, which also highlighted her taut waistline and flat stomach.

 The Maxim Hot 100 cover girl cut a very seductive figure in the skin-baring outfit.
 A bold cutout slashed across the front of the bodysuit, offering a glimpse of Olivia’s shapely chest.
 The brunette bombshell went braless under the flattering piece, flashing a hint of sideboob — and infusing her look with a heavy dose of sex-appeal.

 A set of long pleats adorned the front of her top, adding a chic touch that served to keep the look both steamy and sophisticated.
 The overall effect played up Olivia’s stunning features, emphasizing her toned body and flawless curves.

 Snapped against a simple, gray background, the Rhode Island-born beauty struck a couple of sultry poses as she showcased the eye-catching bodysuit.
 The first photo shared with fans saw Olivia arching her back and slightly titling her head backwards in a flirty posture, all the while resting her supple hand on her chest.

 A swipe to the next slide showed the Sports Illustrated babe flaunting her curvy backside as she tugged at her bodysuit to expose even more skin.
 You can check out the two pics below.

 Olivia looked fabulous in the sexy-chic bodysuit.
 The figure-hugging one-piece sported a rich, deep red color that beautifully flattered her glowing tan.
 The model wore her brown tresses in a classy wet hairstyle and rocked a chic glam that complemented the palette of her attire.
 Her makeup included shimmering Earth-toned eyeshadow and an elegant matte pink lipstick.
 She accessorized with drop-down white earrings that featured metallic stud details.

-According to the caption, the snapshots were taken as part of a photoshoot for Esquire Latinoamérica magazine, which Olivia made sure to tag.
+According to the caption, the snapshots were taken as part of a photo shoot for Esquire Latinoamérica magazine, which Olivia made sure to tag.
 The model also captioned the photos with a rose emoji and a heart emoji, suggesting that she was very happy with how the shoot turned out.

 As expected, the double Instagram update stirred quite the reaction among Olivia’s fans.
-Her devoted admirers rewarded the post with close to 58,500 likes and nearly 350 comments to boot.
+Her devoted admirers rewarded the post with close to 58,500 likes and nearly 350 comments.

 “I worship your perfect face and your perfect body,” wrote one person, seemingly entranced with the sexy look.